wpengda/personality-process-assessment-reading-list/README.md

     Hofmann, R., Rozgonjuk, D., Soto, C. J., Ostendorf, F., & Mõttus, R. (2025).
 There are a million ways to be a woman and a million ways to be a man: Gender differences across personality nuances and nations. *Journal of Research in Personality*, 104582. https://doi.org/10.1016/j.jrp.2025.104582

+- **How universal is the Big Five?
+Testing the five-factor model of personality variation among forager–farmers in the Bolivian Amazon**

+    Gurven, M., von Rueden, C., Massenkoff, M., Kaplan, H., & Lero Vie, M. (2013).
+How universal is the Big Five?
+Testing the five-factor model of personality variation among forager–farmers in the Bolivian Amazon. *Journal of Personality and Social Psychology, 104*(2), 354–370. https://doi.org/10.1037/a0030841

+- **Toward a new approach to the study of personality in culture**

+    Cheung, F. M., van de Vijver, F. J. R., & Leong, F. T. L. (2011).
+Toward a new approach to the study of personality in culture. *American Psychologist, 66*(7), 593–603. https://doi.org/10.1037/a0022389

 - **Personality profiles of cultures: Aggregate personality traits**

     McCrae, R. R., Terracciano, A., & Personality Profiles of Cultures Project.
 (2005).
 Personality profiles of cultures: Aggregate personality traits. *Journal of Personality and Social Psychology, 89*(3), 407–425. https://doi.org/10.1037/0022-3514.89.3.407

+- **Universal Features of Personality Traits From the Observer's Perspective: Data From 50 Cultures**

+    McCrae, R. R., Terracciano, A., & 78 Members of the Personality Profiles of Cultures Project.
+(2005).
+Universal Features of Personality Traits From the Observer's Perspective: Data From 50 Cultures. *Journal of Personality and Social Psychology, 88*(3), 547–561. https://doi.org/10.1037/0022-3514.88.3.547

 - **Gender differences in personality traits across cultures: Robust and surprising findings**

     Costa, P. T., Jr., Terracciano, A., & McCrae, R. R. (2001).
 Gender differences in personality traits across cultures: Robust and surprising findings. *Journal of Personality and Social Psychology, 81*(2), 322–331. https://doi.org/10.1037/0022-3514.81.2.322

+- **Indigenous Chinese personality constructs: Is the Five-Factor Model complete?**

+    Cheung, F. M., Leung, K., Zhang, J.-x., Sun, H.-f., Gan, Y.-q., Song, W.-z., & Xie, D. (2001).
+Indigenous Chinese personality constructs: Is the Five-Factor Model complete? *Journal of Cross-Cultural Psychology, 32*(4), 407–433. https://doi.org/10.1177/0022022101032004003

 - **Culture and personality: Toward an integrated cultural trait psychology**